AdamNbz/AdamNbz/README.md

 **`Amateur Developer`**

 Halo, I'm Bao, but people usually call me nbz.
-I'm currently a student @UIT - VNU, pursuing double degree in Information System & Computer Science.
+I'm currently a student @UIT - VNUHCM, pursuing double degree in Information System & Computer Science.
 My enthusiasm is put in game development, machine learning (specialized in NLP) & software engineering.
 Meanwhile, i do cp (competitive programming) in my free time as it's one of the my favorite sports to play.

 As our former president of Vietnam, Ho Chi Minh, once said: "Học, học nữa, học mãi."
 His sentence inspired me to pursue my life in studying & coding.